anstak/wp-rest-user/readme.txt

 = Does it work with WooCommerce? =

 Another great question!
-By default, WordPress registers new user as 'Subscriber', while WooCommerce registers new user as 'Customer'.
-At the moment this plugin is registering WordPress user as 'Subscriber' only.
-WooCommerce 'Customer' support is on the roadmap.
-Coming soon!
+By default, WordPress registers new user as 'subscriber', while WooCommerce registers new user as 'customer'.
+If you have WooCommerce installed and activated on your WordPress website, this plugin will automatically register user as 'customer' as well.

 = There's a bug, what do I do? =